• 0Shopping Cart

 Inspiring Explorers™ live up to their name

-December 20, 2021 - Inspiring Explorers™, AR App, Expedition Updates, Alumni, Antarctic Blog, Encourage, News Story, Share
+December 20, 2021 - Inspiring Explorers™ Blog, Inspiring Explorers™, AR App, Expedition Updates, Encourage, Share

 Inspiring the spirit of exploration in the next generation is one of the primary goals of the My Explorer Journal experience on the Antarctic Heritage Trust’s new AR app.